 However, the only way to be really sure that your pork roast is cooked correctly is to use a meat thermometer to check the internal temperature.
-For roast pork, it should be 145°F / 63°C, measured in the center of the thickest part.
+For roast pork, it should be 145°F/ 63°C, measured in the center of the thickest part.

 The best meat thermometer I have found to use with an air fryer is the Meater*.
 This is a truly wireless meat thermometer, that you use with an app on your phone.
 It is like a skewer that you stick in the meat, and it allows you to check the temperature without opening the air fryer.
 It will also alert you when the meat is cooked perfectly.

-However, any instant-read meat thermometer should do the job, and are much more budget-friendly.
+However, any instant-read meat thermometer should do the job, and is much more budget-friendly.

 Pork crackling can be tricky to get right.
 The level of crispiness of crackling depends on how much moisture there is in the pork skin, and removing as much of this moisture as possible during cooking.